 What is a Quality Plan?

 A quality plan is an organized set of plans, policies, procedures, standards, and practices to achieve consistent, high-quality products and services for customers.
 It includes all aspects of product development, production, distribution, service delivery, and customer support.
 The quality plan provides a framework for managing quality within an organization.
 Senior management should develop a quality plan with input from the entire organization.

 - A definition of what constitutes high-quality products or services.

-- An explanation of how quality will be measured (quality objectives).
+- An explanation of how quality will be measured (acceptance criteria).

 - A description of how quality will be improved through continuous improvement initiatives.

 - A description and justification of the organizational structure and processes used to manage quality.